golden75/RNA-Sequence-Analysis-Non-Model-Species-Eastern-larch/README.md

 └── Extract_sequence.sh
 ```

 Inorder to run EnTAP you need to have a configuration file set up in your working directory, where it points to the program paths.
-We have prepared set up a *entap_config.txt* file for you and it can be found in the **EnTAP/** directory.
+We have prepared a *entap_config.txt* file for you and it can be found in the **EnTAP/** directory.

 ```
 EnTAP/